Decora (rapper): 2002 - 2014: The Readnex Poetry Squad

 The Readnex Poetry Squad, which stands for “Next Poets to be Read About,” began to gain regional and national attention with their 2008 Frontlines Tour, a self-funded expedition that took the group to 40 cities and towns across the U.S. Along with performing on tour, the group held educational workshops at community centers aimed at teaching youth through writing, painting, and dance.
 Their confidence-building, affirmation-based workshop, “Hip Hop and Poetry Saved My Life,” was picked up by the New York State Education Department and taught throughout New York, and then the country.
 By 2012, Decora and the group had led more than 200 sessions, initially teaching kids, and then coaching teachers and administrators on how to better communicate with at-risk kids.
 The workshop has now been taught at 87 schools across the country, as well as abroad.
 While teaching a workshop at Clearwater in Beacon, NY, in 2009, the group met American folk singer, social activist, Pete Seeger.
 That year, ReadNex became one of the first hip-hop acts to ever perform at the Clearwater Festival.

 Through the course of their active years The ReadNex Poetry Squad maintained an itinerary of educational and advocacy efforts, and also released 3 studio albums through their own Debefore Label.

-The last time ReadNex toured was 2012, but the group members continue to find new ways to collaborate together.
+The last time ReadNex toured was 2012, but the group members continue to find new ways to collaborate.
 In 2014, Decora and Freeflowin teamed up to open Create Space, a collaborative workspace and art gallery in Newburgh, NY.